simoninireland/introduction-to-epidemics/src/progress.md

 originally infected.
 Nature is never so precise as to present us with a disease like this, of course.
 However, $\mathcal{R} = 1$ is the **{index}`threshold` value** at which diseases become epidemics.
-If $\mathcal{R} > 1$, the disease will break-out and infect more and more people exponentially quickly.
+If $\mathcal{R} > 1$, the disease will break-out and infect more and more people.

 Exactly *how* quickly depends on how large $\mathcal{R}$ is.
 For {index}`measles`, $\mathcal{R}
 \ge 15$ &ndash; fifteen new infections for each case &ndash; which